 2.13 To enable the delivery of the sports facilities, approximately 8 hectares of the site will be made available for enabling development such as leisure and commercial uses, tourist uses or a limited amount of residential development.
-Development on this part of the site will not be commenced until the land for sports and leisure use has been made available for use.
+The Waveney (East Suffolk) Local Plan requires that development on this part of the site should not be commenced until the land for sports and leisure use has been made available for use.